vqdang/hover_net/README.md

 [Link](https://www.sciencedirect.com/science/article/abs/pii/S1361841519301045?via%3Dihub) to Medical Image Analysis paper. <br />

 This is the official PyTorch implementation of HoVer-Net.
-If you intend on using the model with weights trained on the datasets as used in the above paper, then please refer to the [original repository](https://github.com/vqdang/hover_net).
+If you intend on using the model with weights trained on the datasets used in the above paper, please refer to the [original repository](https://github.com/vqdang/hover_net).

 ## Set Up Environment